 Did You Know?

 Managing high blood pressure (hypertension)

 The number one thing to do to manage high blood pressure is lifestyle changes.
-Hypertension is often caused by an unhealthy diet and sedentary lifestyle.
+Hypertension is often caused by an unhealthy diet and a sedentary lifestyle.

-- DASH diet (dietary approaches to stop hypertension) – the daily diet has to be low in fat and less in salt – direct causes of high blood pressure
+- The DASH diet (dietary approaches to stop hypertension) – the daily diet has to be low in fat and less in salt – direct causes of high blood pressure

-- Regular exercise – light to medium exercise of at least 30 minutes at least 3-5 times a week
+- Regular exercise – light to the medium exercise of at least 30 minutes at least 3-5 times a week

-- No smoking – nicotine damages and narrows blood vessels, making them very susceptible to plaque formation and raising of blood pressure
+- No smoking – nicotine damages and narrows blood vessels, making them very susceptible to plaque formation and raising blood pressure

 - Avoiding caffeine – caffeine narrows our blood vessels, raising blood pressure